 - Retired employees who had performed services in those fields.

 - The estate of an employee described in (1) or (2).

 - Any other person who acquired the stock by reason of the death of an employee referred to in (1) or (2), but only for the 2-year period beginning on the date of death.

 5. Farming Businesses:

-Generally, a taxpayer engaged in the business of farming may use the cash method or its farming business.
+Generally, a taxpayer engaged in the business of farming may use the cash method for its farming business.

-Family corporations engaged in farming can use the cash method if gross receipts were $25 million or less for each prior tax year after 1985.
+Family corporations engaged in farming can use the cash method if gross receipts were $25 million or less for each tax year beginning after1985.

 See publication 225, Farmer's Tax Guide, for more information.

 A family corporation is generally a corporation that meets one of the following ownership requirement:

 - Members of the same family own at least 50% of the total combined voting power of all classes of stock entitled to vote and at least 50% of the total shares of all other classes of stock of the corporation.